Kimberly Dam Logo

 As we talked, I shared some of this.
 His response was simple: he’s learned to accept people as they are.

-Just before running into him, I had already been reflecting on a pattern in my own life — how often I find myself at a crossroads when something feels out of integrity.
+Coincidentally, just before running into him, I had already been reflecting on a pattern in my own life — how often I find myself at a crossroads when something feels out of integrity.
 Again and again, the same choice presents itself… speak to it — creating space for it to be acknowledged and repaired — or walk away and trust that something more aligned will meet me on the other side.
 But lately, as I have been navigating mid-life and assessing how I've been moving the past 46 years, I've been wondering if the cost of this pattern is too high and quite honestly, worth it.
-So, the question that has been coming up for me is whether I continue to move in a pattern I believe to be of high integrity, or shift into one that could create less disruption?
+So, I've been in heavy contemplation as to whether I continue to move in a pattern of alignment and high integrity, or shift into one that could create less disruption?
 One of more acceptance?
 In other words, do I just leverage the existing systems and just not care about their integrity, in exchange for "stability"?

 So I get it.
 There is something appealing about acceptance.
-There does tend to be more ease in not being a catalyst for change.
+There does tend to be more ease.
+More reward.

 Because where is the line between acceptance… and avoidance?